torresj2022/Translator/README.md

 # Welcome to File translator!

-this will allow to translate to english from excel/csv files using column names
+This code will allow to translate to english from excel/csv files using column names